Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Or cut to the chase by taking a look at this jacket and pants combo.

-The shell jacket should be purchased with enough room for layering, right?
+Any shell jacket should be purchased with enough room for layering, right?
 Just a hint ;)

 Vests are the ultimate winter mid layer to trap body heat and transmit it to your base layer.

 Read more about vests so you don't miss a thing before you head out into the snow!
 I never go snowshoeing without a vest!
+And to honest, a vest is always at the bottom of my backpack for three season hikes.

 Warm hands, warm head, warm you!